benbarclay/site-generator/src/posts/metalsmith.md

 From there on, the [getting started docs](http://www.metalsmith.io/#install-it) get a little more hazy.

-Your best bet is to have a look at the [examples](https://github.com/segmentio/metalsmith/tree/master/examples) in the GitHub repo to get an idea of a few different ways you can configure it.
+Your best bet is to have a look at the [examples](https://github.com/segmentio/metalsmith/tree/master/examples) in the GitHub repository to get an idea of a few different ways you can configure it.
 I used the [static site](https://github.com/segmentio/metalsmith/tree/master/examples/static-site), [Wintersmith](https://github.com/segmentio/metalsmith/tree/master/examples/wintersmith) and [Jekyll](https://github.com/segmentio/metalsmith/tree/master/examples/jekyll) examples to get going.

 Metalsmith has two options for configuring it's behaviour: